Photo of Noble Park train station with giant letters 'NPK' standing outside

 The work will enhance business activity, visitation and improve perceptions of Noble Park by rejuvenating the prominent and aged streetscape.
 Key outcomes will include improved pedestrian movement and safety, enhanced shopping and dining experiences and new opportunities for people to connect and relax.

-The Suburban Revitalisation program is providing $500,000 in funding for the project and it's anticipated to be completed in late 2023.
+The Suburban Revitalisation program is providing $500,000 in funding for the project, which is anticipated to be completed in late 2023.
 The project is being delivered in partnership with the City of Greater Dandenong.

 The Laneway Activation project aims to develop and deliver streetscape improvements within Noble Park’s laneways to support activation, enhance safety, improve connectivity, increase the diversity of activity within laneways and to build positive partnerships within the community.
 This includes improvements such as the delivery of greening, seating, artwork, creative lighting, signage, and cultural activities.